terminal42/contao-leads/README.md

 The leads extension additionally offers an export function for each Lead in the backend.
 You can configure it as you wish!
-Export options for CSV and Excel are available. _However_ you need to install either the [[php_excel](https://contao.org/en/extension-list/view/php_excel.en.html)] extension or the `phpoffice/phpexcel` package for Excel support, otherwise the Excel export option will not be available.
+Export options for CSV and Excel are available. _However_ you need to install the `phpoffice/phpspreadsheet` package for Excel support, otherwise the Excel export option will not be available.

 Simple Tokens